RsyncProject/rsync/rsync.1.md

---remote-option=OPT, -M  send OPTION to the remote side only --out-format=FORMAT      output updates using the specified FORMAT --log-file=FILE          log what we're doing to the specified FILE --log-file-format=FMT    log updates using the specified FMT --password-file=FILE     read daemon-access password from FILE --early-input=FILE       use FILE for daemon's early exec input --list-only              list the files instead of copying them
+--remote-option=OPT, -M  send OPTION to the remote side only --out-format=FORMAT      output updates using the specified FORMAT --log-file=FILE          log what we're doing to the specified FILE --log-file-format=FORMAT log updates using the specified FORMAT --password-file=FILE     read daemon-access password from FILE --early-input=FILE       use FILE for daemon's early exec input --list-only              list the files instead of copying them